dantecatalfamo/agenda-html/README.md

 Set `agenda-ics-file` with the desired location for the iCal output, or `nil` for no iCal export.

+Set `agenda-ics-span` with the desired span of the exported iCal file.
+You may wish to include more in the iCal export than you do in the agenda view since it's getting included into a calendar app and not just displayed as text.
+This takes the same options as the `org-agenda-span` variable.

 If `agenda-arrows` is non-`nil`, arrows will be added to the agenda, pointing to the current date's entry.

 ## Customization